 Note: JNDI data connections perform better and are more scalable and portable than JDBC or "Pentaho" data sources created through the Data Source Wizard.
-While Pentaho data sources are excellent for quick prototyping, you should switch to JNDI connections for production deployment.
+While Pentaho data sources are excellent for quick prototyping, you should switch to JNDI connections for production deployment, or if you need to share a data source across more than one deployed Web application.